LalithaPalleti/Starbucks-Security-Analysis-and-Forecasting/README.md

 ![alt text](https://github.com/LalithaPalleti/Starbucks-Security-Analysis-and-Forecasting/blob/master/ViolentTwo.PNG)<br/>

 Interesting Observations:
-- All the plots are staright lines because there is no crime data for Violent Crimes.
-I went to the datasource and checked that there are only three tier3 Incidents in the whole seattle area<br/>
+- All the plots are staright lines because there is no crime data of Violent Crimes around this store.
+I went to the datasource and checked that there are only three violent crime Incidents in the whole seattle area<br/>

-Forecasted values: <br/>
-Zero<br/>

-This may be due to lack of violent crimes data in the crimereports.com .If extracted from a different data source might bring more values